DrumAccess (Drum Libraries)

 Click here to learn how to use DrumAccess.

 Throughout the centuries, many blind musicians have left an indelible mark on the world of music, demonstrating an extraordinary ability to transcend their visual limitations to express their art.
-Here are some of these notable musicians:
+Here are some of these remarkable musicians:

 Ray Charles (1930–2004)